Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 ##GPS configuration parameters
 The behaviour of the GPS Tracker and how it switches between its two operation modes ('Active' and 'Alive') can be adjusted to your needs.
-Table 2 explains the configuration parameters used for this.
+The table explains the configuration parameters used for this.

 |      Name  |     Type  | Description|